King-Perb/portfolio/scripts/README-smart-hooks.md

 ## Overview

-The pre-push hooks are configured to intelligently skip tests and build when only formatting changes (whitespace, trailing spaces, etc.) are detected.
+The pre-push hooks are configured to intelligently skip tests and build when:
+1. Only formatting changes (whitespace, trailing spaces, etc.) are detected
+2. Tests/build already passed for the current code state (cache hit)

 This significantly speeds up the workflow when fixing formatting issues.

 ## How It Works